Jarred-Sumner/atbuild/README.md

 Use it for:

-- Easy, editable code generation with TypeScript support
+- Easy, editable code generation with full TypeScript support
 - Write high-performance JavaScript libraries by removing the runtime
 - Determinstic dead code elimination
 - Move slow code from runtime to buildtime